 Example: The lookup array might contain a value "apple" with a trailing space ("apple "), which will not match "apple".

-function to eliminate non-printable characters before performing your match. -
+Solution: Use the TRIM function to remove extra spaces and the CLEAN function to eliminate non-printable characters before performing your match.

 Solution: To get a unique match, you may need to use helper columns or additional functions to filter or identify unique entries.